Kindergarten Readiness Act of 2010: SB 1381

 Frequently Asked Questions

 Transitional kindergarten is the first of a two-year kindergarten program.
-In 2014-2015, students with birthdays on September 2 through December 2 may attend one year of transitional kindergarten and then one year of regular kindergarten.
+Students with birthdays on September 2 through December 2 may attend one year of transitional kindergarten and then one year of regular kindergarten.
 If your child needs more time to develop social skills, this may be a program for him/her.

 Where do I register my child for TK?